dhirajgagrai/homepage/src/content/posts/linux-kernel-dev-setup.md

 1. Install [Docker](https://www.docker.com/).

-2. This step is done because I want to use a shared volume between Docker and host system.
-This helps me in taking backups easily.
+2. I want to use a shared volume between Docker and host system.
+The following steps help me in taking backups easily.
    It is not possible to build the kernel in the case-insensitive file system of MacOS.
    So, we need to create a new partition using Disk Utility if we wish to have a shared volume.
    - Create a new partition of atleast 90GB.
    - Set the formatting option of this partition to **Mac OS Extended (Case-sensitive, Journaled)**.
-   - I gave the partition name as _Linux_.
+   - I gave the partition name as *Linux*.
 Make sure to change the symlink provided in the repo according to the partition name.

 3. Install QEMU:
    ```sh